-Jamie Phillips is a committed advocate of new music and recently recorded music by the Scottish composer Helen Grime jointly with Sir Mark Elder and the Hallé Orchestra for the NMC Label.
-He is also founder and principal conductor of the Birmingham Festival Orchestra, conducting concerts each season including repertoire such as Richard Strauss’s Ein Heldeneleben, and Mahler’s Sixth Symphony in August 2014.
+Jamie Phillips is a committed advocate of new music and in September 2014 a recording of the music of Scottish composer Helen Grime made jointly with Sir Mark Elder and the Hallé Orchestra will be released on the NMC Label.
+He is also founder and principal conductor of the Birmingham Festival Orchestra, conducting concerts each season including repertoire such as Richard Strauss Ein Heldeneleben, and Mahler Symphony No.6 in August 2014.

 Jamie Phillips is represented by Jessica Ford at Intermusica.